qw3r1y/OpseC/README.md

 -------------------------------------------------------------------------------
-After running the `start.sh` file, you will see 3 options:
+After running the `start.sh` tools, you will see 3 options:

-### 1. Installing Required Files 📥
+### 1. Installing Required Tool 📥

 This option installs the following tools required for the OPSEC tool: